Auckland Information & Advice

 Bilingual support for Chinese and Korean newcomers in Auckland.
 CNSST runs five multi-service centres providing bi-lingual programmes, seminars, and one-on-one case management to meet the settlement needs of local Chinese migrant community.

 Many areas offer a service called the ‘Newcomers Network’.
 Each network works slightly differently, but they’re all great ways to meet new people, find out about local events and get connected with your local community.
 If there isn't one in your area, the national body will give you all the help and support you need to start one.

 Auckland has a number of groups representing a wide range of ethnic groups in the area.
 Check them out on the Citizen's Advice Bureau (CAB) site.

 There are 55 libraries in the Auckland region and membership is free to everyone living in Auckland.
 Every library provides free computer, internet and wi-fi access, with computer training available for people of all ages.
 Auckland Libraries has something for everyone, from children’s story times to book clubs, cultural celebrations, adult learning opportunities and homework help for teenagers.

 They have an extensive range of books and e-resources in English, and also a community languages collection with over 30 languages.
 Support and resources are available for those wanting to improve their English.
 Language Line, a free telephone interpreter service, is available at all libraries.

 You can access many services online and find the location of your nearest library at the Auckland Libraries website.

 Wondering what to do in Auckland - what attractions to see, adventures to try, routes to take?
 The Tourism New Zealand site has all the information you need, plus help with travelling further afield in New Zealand including finding transport and accommodation.
-There's also 11 visitor information centres (i-sites) around the Auckland area.
+There are also 11 visitor information centres (i-sites) around the Auckland area.

 Community Law centres